 “Running the day” is the essential proving ground for any aspiring assistant manager.
 This is the role of choreographing all the operational tasks in the branch while also driving branch sales and income and doing some complex problem-solving – a real challenge.
-Towards the end of your time as a management trainee, you are observed in this role by the area manager.
-Challenges with availability of cars or last-minute bookings are inevitable.
+Towards the end of your time as a Management Trainee, you are observed in this role by the Area Manager.
+Challenges with the availability of cars or last-minute bookings are inevitable.
 However, I’ve learnt that about 80% of day-running crises resolve themselves and the key is to remain calm.
-Fortunately my audition goes well and feedback from my area manager Nick is generally positive.
+Fortunately, my audition goes well and feedback from my Area Manager Nick is generally positive.
 Sales lag early in the day but rally later on and although one customer has to wait ten minutes for their car to be cleaned, it is a good day for customer service.

 It’s been a challenging and, at times, tiring journey but I’ve been able to get promoted to a leadership position in under ten months from starting with the company.

 If you’re looking for a role that is challenging and allows you the opportunity to progress then this could be the right path for you too!
 Take a look at the current graduate job opportunities now.